 Variable Amount

-Total Number of Patients Enrolled 325
+Total Number of Patients Enrolled 363

-Total Number of ED Visits Avoided (# if baseline rate persisted - # ED visits during pilot project) 169
+Total Number of Transports and ED Visits Avoided (# of ED visits if baseline rate persisted - # during pilot project) 192

 Average Cost of ED Transport Avoided \$520

 Average Cost of ED Visit Avoided \$989

-Potential Savings from ED Transports Avoided \$87,880
+Potential Savings from ED Transports Avoided \$99,840

-Potential Savings from ED Visits Avoided \$167,141
+Potential Savings from ED Visits Avoided \$189,888

-Total Potential Savings \$255,021
+Total Potential Savings \$289,728

-Potential Savings per Patient Enrolled \$785
+Potential Savings per Patient Enrolled \$798

-The hospice project demonstrates that community paramedics can partner with hospice nurses to safely reduce the number of hospice patients unnecessarily transported to an ED.
+The Hospice project demonstrates that community paramedics can partner with hospice nurses to safely reduce the number of hospice patients unnecessarily transported to an ED.
 Reducing ED transports increases the health care system's ability to honor the wishes of hospice patients, reduces the risk that they will lose their hospice benefits, and potentially reduces health care costs.

-- The alternate destination mental health project enrolled 310 persons between September 2015 and March 2018. - The project has enabled persons with mental health needs to obtain mental health services more quickly. - In addition to 911 calls involving patients with mental health needs, the community paramedics have begun performing medical screening examinations for "walk-in" clients who come to the mental health crisis center for treatment. - 97% of patients transported to the mental health crisis center were treated safely and effectively and no patients experienced adverse outcomes.
-Nine persons (3%) were transferred to an ED within six hours of transport to the mental health crisis center.
-Most transfers occurred during the first months of operation. - The project has potentially avoided \$331,100 in costs by reducing ED visits for medical clearance and subsequent ambulance transports to a mental health facility.
-Additional costs potentially could have been avoided if the county's inpatient mental health facility had more inpatient beds.
+- The Alternate Destination Mental Health projects enrolled 2,045 persons between September 2015 and March 2019. - The projects have enabled persons with mental health needs to obtain mental health services more quickly. - 98% of patients transported to the mental health crisis center were treated safely and effectively, and no patients experienced adverse outcomes.
+Forty-seven (2%) were transferred to an ED within six hours of transport to the mental health crisis center. - The projects have potentially avoided \$2.2 million in costs by reducing ED visits for medical clearance and subsequent ambulance transports to a mental health facility.
+In Stanislaus County, additional costs potentially could have been avoided if the county's mental health facility had more inpatient beds. - The City of Los Angeles Fire Department launched an Alternate Destination - Mental Health project in June 2019.
+Information about this project will be included in the next update to the public report on the Community Paramedicine Pilot Program.

 Many EDs in California are overcrowded.
 Some of the people they serve can be treated safely and effectively in other settings, including some who arrive at EDs via ambulance.
 Alternate destination pilot projects focus on transporting such patients to settings in which they can obtain appropriate care more efficiently.
 In California, the need for alternatives is particularly critical for people with mental health needs.
-Since 1995, the number of beds in inpatient psychiatric facilities in California has decreased by nearly 30%.x Patients with mental health needs routinely spend hours in an ED waiting for medical clearance.
-In some cases, they spend days in an ED waiting for a bed to become available in an inpatient psychiatric facility, without getting definitive mental health care.xi Nationwide, the mean length of ED visits is longer for psychiatric patients than medical patients (194 minutes vs. 138 minutes), and psychiatric patients are more likely to have stays in an ED lasting greater than 24 hoursxii
+Since 1995, the number of beds in inpatient psychiatric facilities in California has decreased by nearly 30%.
+10 Patients with mental health needs routinely spend hours in an ED waiting for medical clearance.
+In some cases, they spend days in an ED waiting for a bed to become available in an inpatient psychiatric facility, without getting definitive mental health care.
+11 Nationwide, the mean length of ED visits is longer for psychiatric patients than medical patients (194 minutes vs. 138 minutes), and psychiatric patients are more likely to have stays in an ED lasting greater than 24 hours.
+12